In addition to (or as an alternative to) BGP

 routing, you can create static routes to route your SD-WAN traffic.

-Stack Variable.
-You will create a variable to use as the destination
+Variable.
+You will create a variable to use as the destination in your

-in your static route, as shown in the following procedure.
-You will
+static route, as shown in the following procedure.
+(You can also create a variable

 the following format: $peerhostname_clustername.customname.